 - Enter all your travel details, including origin and destination.
 Select ‘Use Velocity Points’.

-- Continue with adding your travel dates and number of guests travelling.
+- Continue with adding your travel dates and the number of guests travelling.
 Click ‘Let’s fly’.

-- On the results page, look for flights that show ‘Velocity reward seats’ in green.
+- On the results page, look for flights that show ‘Velocity reward seats’.

 You’ll usually receive your itinerary quickly after making payment.
 If you do need to make a change or cancel your reward seat, you might be able to do it online.
 Otherwise, call Velocity Frequent Flyer for assistance.